Add your details and our broker partner Mojo will find the best first time buyer mortgage rates for you

 You've inherited a property from someone else

-Lenders will generally lend you around three to five times your annual salary.
-But they also take your affordability into account.
+Lenders will generally lend you around four to four-and-a-half times your annual salary, but they take other factors into account.

 Some of the criteria banks and lenders use to calculate how much you can borrow include: